SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 #### Step 10: Send events

-Similar, use a POST request for events.
+Similarly, use a POST request for events.
 The following example shows a location update from a GPS sensor.

     POST /event/events HTTP/1.1
     Content-Type: application/vnd.com.nsn.cumulocity.event+json